astronomer/docs/learn/astro-python-sdk.md

 Because the content of `orders_data` isn't needed after the DAG is completed, it's specified without a name.
 When you define a `Table` object without a preexisting name, that table is considered a temporary table.
 The Astro SDK deletes all temporary tables after you run `aql.cleanup` in your DAG.

-In this example, the temporary table is defined with a schema because Snowflake will merge a temporary table only if that table has constraints.
-However, this is not a requirement for all databases.
-To see which databases require temporary tables to have restraints, see the [Astro Python SDK documentation](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/merge.html#prerequisites).
+In this example, a schema is used to define the temporary table because a temporary table can only be merged in Snowflake when it includes constraints.
+Not all databases require constraints for temporary tables.
+For a list of databases that require constraints for temporary tables, see the [Astro Python SDK documentation](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/merge.html#prerequisites).

 ```python
 # Load a file with a header from S3 into a temporary Table, referenced by the